dvreeze/tryjava/README.md

 + Scala supports functional effect systems (ZIO 2, etc.)
 + Scala supports "FP light" (and much more) in general (writing *deterministic total pure functions* is natural in Scala)
 + Scala offers term derivation by the compiler ("implicits"), in particular the improved "implicits" in Scala 3
++ Scala makes a great language for parser combinator libraries (such as [FastParse](https://github.com/com-lihaoyi/fastparse))

 This helped me a lot in the past.
 For example, *thread-safe immutable collections* are great when developing an XML library (which I did with [yaidom](https://github.com/dvreeze/yaidom)), supporting in-memory collections of read-only